manwar/theweeklychallenge/content/blog/advent-calendar-2024-12-07.md

 <br>

-If there are trailing rows of all-zero, ignore them.
+If there are trailing rows of `all-zero`, ignore them.

 <br>